-As Clinical Coordinator of TBSN Education for Kramer School of Nursing, you may reach me anytime throughout the semester, either through my office at 405-208-5932, or email at cefisher@okcu.edu
+As Clinical Coordinator of Pre-licensure Undergraduate Education for Kramer School of Nursing, you may reach me anytime throughout the semester, either through my office at 405-208-5788, or email at jdjames@okcu.edu

-Please review and sign the Preceptor Agreement for Traditional BSN Students in the orientation packet.
+Please review and sign the Preceptor Agreement for Pre-licensure Undergraduate Education Students in the orientation packet.
 Thank you for your willingness to provide your time and expertise with this student.
 We look forward to partnering with you in this endeavor.
 We cannot express our appreciation enough for the time our preceptors take to mentor and guide our students.